CTLandry/xam-native-users/README.md

 ## Architecture (MVVM)

-Follows MVVM architecture with view -> viewmodel bindings and services injected in the constructor for core functionality.
+Follows MVVM architecture with view -> viewmodel <- model bindings and services injected in the constructor for low coupling core functionality.

 ## Functionality